Update 3: Cross River is no longer accepting PPP applications, but for now you can still apply through BlueVine here.

 First time borrowers had to be in business since 2/15/20 to be eligible and can have up to 500 employees.

-Second time borrowers must have used the full amount of their first PPP loan, have up to 300 employees, and had experienced a 25% drop in revenue in any quarter of 2020 as compared to the same quarter in 2019.
+Second time borrowers must have used the full amount of their first PPP loan, have up to 300 employees, and had experienced a 25% drop in revenue in any quarter of 2020 in accordance with the SBA guidance, as compared to the same quarter in 2019.

 There is no revenue drop requirement if you are taking your first PPP funding now.

 You can receive a loan up to 2.5 times the average monthly pay of yourself and your employees, capped at $20,833 in funding per employee.
 Accommodation and food establishments can take a forgivable loan of 3.5 times monthly payroll, capped at $29,167 in funding per employee.
-The maximum loan size of $2 million.
+The maximum loan size for round B is $2 million.

 PPP qualified expenses for loan forgiveness:

 If you spend the loan on qualified expenses it can be forgiven.
 The definition of qualified expenses as been expanded for both first and 2nd time borrowers.
 Previously you were able to use PPP funds for payroll, rent, utilities, and mortgage payments.
 You can now also have your loan forgiven for software, cloud computing, and other human resources and accounting needs, property damage costs due to public disturbances that occurred during 2020 that are not covered by insurance, covered supplier costs for goods essential to operations, covered worker protection expenditures, and personal protective equipment (PPE).